ByteHackr/bytehackr/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=bytehackr" alt="bytehackr" /> </p>

+I'm a Computer Science student with a passion for coding & testing and interested in IT Security.
+Recently completed M.Sc in Computer Science with a demonstrated history of working in the computer and network security, software testing & IT automation.I’m truly passionate about my work and always increase my knowledge.
+I also like to try new technologies and improve myself under each point of view.

 - 🔭 I’m currently working on [Parrot Security](https://parrotsec.org/)

-- 📝 I regulary write articles on [https://sandipan.ml](https://sandipan.ml)
+- 📝 I regulary write articles on [www.sandipan.ml](https://sandipan.ml)

 - 📫 How to reach me **sandipan@parrotsec.org**